MyPureCloud/developer-center-blog/source/2021-11-12-2021-Event-Streaming-In-Action/index.md

 This model can be leveraged in backend services to build near-time data integrations, but as a developer you need to be aware of when using this model:

 1. **No message durability**.
 Genesys Cloud will only send events over an open WebSocket.
-If a WebSocket is killed, any events that are generated while the WebSocket will not be queued will not be sent or retried.
-This means that in the event of any kind of network interruption, once a WebSocket is re-established, the developer must use the Genesys Cloud API to "fill in" the data that is missing during the time period the socket was down.
+If a WebSocket is closed for any reason, any events that are generated while the WebSocket is not open will not be queued or retried when a new WebSocket is created.
+In the event of any kind of network interruption, once a WebSocket is re-established, the developer must use the Genesys Cloud API to "fill in" the data that is missing during the time period the socket was down.

 2. **WebSockets are a lower-level primitive**.
-With a WebSocket, you as the developer are responsible for establishing the network connection, handling network connectivity issues , scaling based on volume of messages, and processing messages.
-While these individual activities are not very complicated taken together they can make building message-based integrations significantly more complicated.
+With a WebSocket, you as the developer are responsible for establishing the network connection, handling network connectivity issues, scaling based on volume of messages, and processing messages.
+While these individual activities are not very complicated on their own, taken together they can make building message-based integrations significantly more complicated.

 3. **Limited generalization for to subscribing topics**.
 When subscribing to topics, you must explicitly know the id of the Genesys Cloud object you are listening to events on.
-For example, to subscribe to events associated with multiple queues, you must explicitly subscribe to each individual queues.
-This can be painful to do and their is no mechanism to say subscribe to tell the notification service to subscribe to events from all queues.
+For example, to subscribe to events associated with multiple queues, you must explicitly subscribe to each individual queue.
+This can be painful to do and there is no mechanism to subscribe to events from multiple queues using a single topic.

-In addition to the limitations above, you need also need to manage to and respect the following Genesys Cloud rate-limits associated with the Notification service Websockets implementation:
+In addition to the limitations above, you need also need to manage to and respect the following Genesys Cloud rate-limits associated with the Notification service WebSockets implementation:

 1. **Channels remain active for 24 hours**.
 To maintain a channel for longer than 24 hours, resubscribe to topics.